Fox-ML-infrastructure/Fox-v1-infra/UPDATE_MESSAGE.md

 # Update Message from the Maintainer

-Thank you for your patience while I worked through the documentation restructuring and licensing compliance.
-That was a significant undertaking—creating 55+ new documentation files, rewriting 50+ existing ones, and establishing enterprise-grade legal documentation.
+Thank you for your patience while I completed the documentation restructuring and licensing compliance work.
+This effort included creating **55+ new documentation files**, rewriting **50+ existing ones**, and establishing **enterprise-grade legal and commercial materials**.

-**Active development is now resuming**, with focus returning to core functionality improvements, bug fixes, and feature development.
-Formal legal review of the commercial licensing framework is also in process.
+With this foundation in place, **active development has now resumed**, and focus has shifted back to core functionality, stability improvements, and feature development.
+A formal legal review of the commercial licensing framework is also underway.

-**Current Development Focus:**
+## **Current Development Status**

+* **TRAINING pipeline — fully functional**

-- **TRAINING pipeline** - ✅ **BACK TO BEING FUNCTIONAL** - Pipeline is now working correctly after fixing XGBoost installation issues and readline errors
+  XGBoost source-build issues and readline symbol errors resolved.

-- **Orchestration** - ✅ **WORKING FINE** - Training pipeline orchestration is functioning correctly
-- **TensorFlow** - TensorFlow is working correctly with GPU support.
-Some warnings (version compatibility, plugin registration) are just noise - investigating further to clean up output. **Note:** These warnings may be computer-specific; waiting on feedback if others experience similar issues.
+* **Orchestration — stable**

+  Training orchestration is working as intended across all model families.

+* **TensorFlow (GPU) — functional**

+  GPU acceleration works.
+Some environment-specific warnings (version checks, plugin registration) are being investigated for cleanup.

+* **GPU models — mostly functional**

-- **GPU models** - ✅ **MOSTLY WORKING** - Most GPU models (MLP, GAN, MetaLearning, MultiTask) are functional and producing artifacts.
-VAE has a serialization issue being fixed.
-Working on reducing noise and warning messages in output.
+  MLP, GAN, MetaLearning, and MultiTask families run correctly and produce artifacts.

+  VAE has a serialization issue currently being fixed.

-- **Target ranking and selection scripts** - Testing these scripts today to confirm they're working
-- **Deeper refactors** - Planned for more intelligent training capabilities
-- **Integration** - Target ranking functionality will eventually be rolled into the TRAINING pipeline for easier use
+* **Target ranking & selection — testing**

+  Validation under way before integrating directly into the TRAINING pipeline.

+* **Upcoming refactors**

+  Planning deeper improvements to training intelligence, model selection, and automated workflows.

+## Next Steps

+* Finalize VAE fixes
+* Validate ranking/selection scripts
+* Begin configuration system and logging modernization
+* Reduce environment noise and streamline GPU warnings

-I appreciate everyone's understanding during this necessary infrastructure work.
-The system is now better documented, legally compliant, and ready for continued development.
+Thank you again for your understanding during this infrastructure-heavy cycle.
+The system is now **clearer, more maintainable, legally compliant, and ready for continued development**.

-— Jennifer Lewis, Maintainer
+— **Jennifer Lewis, Maintainer**

+Fox ML Infrastructure